Is a Pre-Law undergraduate major necessary?

 Prospective students can visit on an individual basis or our fall Open House.
 For full information on arranging a visit see Visiting Mizzou’s School of Law.

-Does Mizzou Law offer evening courses/can I attend part time?
+Does Mizzou Law offer evening courses/can I attend part-time?

-No. Mizzou Law does not offer any evening or weekend courses, nor do we offer any distance learning courses.
+No. Mizzou Law does not offer any evening or weekend courses, nor do we offer any distance or online learning courses.
 The law school is primarily a full-time day program however some students are enrolled in a reduced course-load basis (6-11 hours per semester) during the day.
 Students electing this option must complete all courses within seven calendar years.

 Can I begin law school in January?